 How to use Folia if you have IgA Nephropathy

 At Folia, we want to make sure you can track whatever you want, however you want.
-We want it to feel like a handwritten journal in the sense that you can choose what you capture each day, but unlike a written journal, let you use your data to see insights about your health.
+One person with IgAN may choose to track their fatigue level daily, whereas someone else may prefer to track swelling and foamy urine only when it occurs.
+We want it to feel like a handwritten journal in the sense that you can choose what you capture each day, but unlike a written journal, Folia automatically summarizes what you track to enable you to see insights into your health.

 While you can use Folia in many different ways (here’s more general information about using Folia for IgAN), below are two examples of how you could use Folia for IgAN: